2016 – 2017 Fees and Charges

 Used motor oil is also recyclable and can be left at oil collection points at local refuse tips.
 (COOKING OIL CANNOT BE RECYCLED)

-BEFORE RECYLCING ENSURE THAT ALL FOOD SCRAPS ARE REMOVED.
+BEFORE RECYCLING ENSURE THAT ALL FOOD SCRAPS ARE REMOVED.

 What Cannot be Recycled?